teddyicare/Double-Diffusion/README.md

 # Double-Diffusion

-Code for **Double-Diffusion: Balancing Speed, Accuracy, and Uncertainty in Probabilistic Forecasting for Urban Sensor Networks** (Currently Under Review ACM SIGSPATIAL 2026, Applications track).
+Research code accompanying the manuscript *Double-Diffusion: Balancing Speed, Accuracy, and Uncertainty in Probabilistic Forecasting for Urban Sensor Networks*.
+The paper is currently **under review** (submitted to ACM SIGSPATIAL 2026, Applications track); details may change, and this repository will be updated accordingly.

 Double-Diffusion integrates a **closed-form graph-heat prior** into a denoising diffusion forecaster.
 The prior propagates the last observation over the sensor graph with no learned